-Still, O’Connor says, a new mother’s best bet is to give cluster feeding time.
+Still, O'Connor says, a new parent's best bet is to give cluster feeding time.
 During expected growth spurts, a baby can cluster feed frequently for two or three days at a time.
-This will often be followed by a longer stretch of sleep for a growing baby — which means a little extra shuteye for a new mother who is exhausted from breastfeeding.
+This will often be followed by a longer stretch of sleep for a growing baby — which means a little extra shut-eye for a new nursing parent who is exhausted from breastfeeding.

 Cluster feeding can be one of the most common sources of new-parent panic if you fear your baby isn't getting enough to eat.
 Ever the voice of reason, Howland encourages new moms to take it all in stride.